ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

     collection_dir#> ansible-galaxy collection init my_namespace.my_collection

 Then you can populate the directories with the content you want inside the collection.
-See https://github.com/ansible-collections/ to get a better idea of what you can place inside a collection.
+See `ansible-collections GitHub Org <https://github.com/ansible-collections/>`_to get a better idea of what you can place inside a collection.

 .. _building_collections: